Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 What is a Micro Bully?

 A Micro Bully is a more compact version of the Pocket American Bully, typically under 13" at the withers.
-They’re known for short height, wide frames, heavy bone, and “compact power” aesthetics.
+They’re known for short height, wide frames, heavy bone, and a “compact power” look.

-External reading: OFA health testing • Veterinary health articles
+External reading (health + screening): OFA • Veterinary health guidance

 Micro vs. Pocket Bully: What’s the Difference?